pyunity/pyunity/README.md

 parameter, `dt`, which is the same as Time.deltaTime.

 ### Windows
-Only one window can be used at a time.
-The window is provided by one of three providers: FreeGLUT, GLFW and Pygame.
+The window is provided by one of three
+providers: GLFW, Pygame and FreeGLUT.
+When you first import PyUnity, it checks to see if any of the three providers work.
+The testing order is as above, so
+Pygame is tested last.

 To create your own provider, create a class that has the following methods:

-- `__init__`: initiate your window and check to see if it works.
+- `__init__`: initiate your window and
+    check to see if it works.
 - `start`: start the main loop in your window.
-The first parameter is ``update_func``, which is called when you want to do the OpenGL calls.
+The first parameter is
+    ``update_func``, which is called
+    when you want to do the OpenGL calls.

+Check the source code of any of the window providers for an example.
+If you have a window provider, then please create a new pull request.

+### Examples
+To run an example, import it like so:

+    >>> from pyunity.examples.example1 import main
+    Loaded config
+    Trying FreeGLUT as a window provider
+    FreeGLUT doesn't work, trying GLFW
+    GLFW doesn't work, trying Pygame
+    Using window provider Pygame
+    Loaded PyUnity version 0.0.3
+    >>> main()

+Or from the command line:

+    $ python -m pyunity 1

+The ``1`` just means to load example 1, and there are 5 examples.
+If you want to contribute an example, then please [create a new pull request)[https://github.com/rayzchen/pyunity/pulls].